ksahlin/ultra/README.md

 uLTRA
 ===========

 uLTRA is a tool for splice alignment of long transcriptomic reads to a genome, guided by a database of exon annotations. uLTRA takes reads in fast(a/q) and a genome annotation as input and outputs a SAM-file.
-The SAM-file includes information of which splice sites are found and if the read is a full splice match (and to which transcript), incomplete splice match, Novel in catalogue, or novel not in catalogue, as defined in [SQANTI](https://github.com/ConesaLab/SQANTI). uLTRA is highly accurate when aligning to small exons [see some examples](https://github.com/ksahlin/ultra/tree/master/data/images).
+The SAM-file includes information on which splice sites are found and if the read is a full splice match (and to which transcript), incomplete splice match, Novel in catalog, or novel not in the catalog, as defined in [SQANTI](https://github.com/ConesaLab/SQANTI). uLTRA is highly accurate when aligning to small exons [see some examples](https://github.com/ksahlin/ultra/tree/master/data/images).

 uLTRA is distributed as a python package supported on Linux / OSX with python v>=3.4. [![Build Status](https://travis-ci.org/ksahlin/uLTRA.svg?branch=master)](https://travis-ci.org/ksahlin/uLTRA).